tyconsulting/blog.tyang.github.io/_posts/2015/2015-12-14-extending-your-opsmgr-power-bi-dashboards-to-power-bi-sites.md

 <a href="http://blog.tyang.org/wp-content/uploads/2015/12/image-4.png"><img style="background-image: none; padding-top: 0px; padding-left: 0px; display: inline; padding-right: 0px; border: 0px;" title="image" src="http://blog.tyang.org/wp-content/uploads/2015/12/image_thumb-4.png" alt="image" width="407" height="170" border="0" /></a>

-<strong><span style="color: #ff0000;">Note:</span></strong>

-<strong>Please make sure the server name and database name entered here is IDENTICAL as what you have entered for the OpsMgr DW DB Data Source you have created under the Power BI Enterprise Gateway.</strong>
+>**<span style="color: #ff0000;">Note:</span> Please make sure the server name and database name entered here is IDENTICAL as what you have entered for the OpsMgr DW DB Data Source you have created under the Power BI Enterprise Gateway.**

 Then, we will select all the tables and views that we are interested in.
 I won’t repeat what Cameron has already demonstrated, Please refer to his post for more details on what tables and views to select.